Marcus Garvey poster

 7.00pm

-MARCUS GARVEY EVENING -
+MARCUS GARVEY EVENING-

 Lectures on:

-‘Marcus Garvey’ by Roy Thane
+‘Marcus Garvey’ by Ray Thane

-‘Marcus Garvey- Rastafarian Perspective’
+‘Marcus Garvey - Rastafarian Perspective’

-By Jah Bones
+by Jah Bones

-Poetry Reading by Oku Onura
+Poetry Reading by Oku Onuora

 Issa Mandingo